-The Veterans Memorial Building proudly maintains a museum collection of traditional Memorials, military issued objects, and Veterans memorabilia that spans roughly from the Civil War to present day conflicts.
-The mission of the Museum—the Eastern Iowa All-Veterans Memorial Museum—is to honor, preserve, interpret and care for the Eastern Iowa Veterans’ history and artifacts.
-A quote that museum staff takes to heart when designing exhibitions or caring for the museum collection is, “Our finest tribute to their valor will be the quality of our own lives” as stated by former Coe College President Dr. Joseph E McCabe, at the Memorial Building in 1966.
-Dr. McCabe’s poignant words are engraved on one of the Buildings Memorials: a (miniaturized) bronze replica of the Iwo Jima United States Marine Corps Memorial that was designed by Felix de Weldon, and was cast and placed in memory of both World War II and the Korean conflict.
-This exterior Memorial can be found at the main entrance of the Building.
+The mission of the Veterans Memorial Commission Museum is: To Honor and Preserve the history of Cedar Rapids Area Veterans.
+A quote that museum staff take to heart when designing exhibitions or caring for the museum collection is, “Our finest tribute to their valor will be the quality of our own lives.”
+Former Coe College President Dr. Joseph E McCabe made this statement at the Memorial Building in 1960.
+These poignant words are engraved in the granite base that supports a bronze replica of the United States Marine Corps Memorial at the front of the building.

 Current Museum Displays